SeungKang/event-counter/README.md

 # event-counter

 Tracks key presses and mouse inputs, displaying the count in a minimal UI.
-The count resets upon starting a new game in Mirror's Edge.
+The count resets upon starting a new game in the Steam version of Mirror's Edge or with the F12 key.

 ## Requirements